-In the past Bonine has worked well for me deep sea fishing and on other cruise ship.
+In the past Bonine worked well for me deep sea fishing and on other cruises.
 Harvard Homemaker shared her list of things to pack for a Disney Cruise and suggested using Sea- Bands.
-I purchased but didn’t end up using these, but it’s a great drug-free option for pregnant women.
+I purchased but didn’t end up using, but definitely a great drug-free option for pregnant women and kids.

 My husband opted for a nausea patch prescription.
 For some reason I thought it would try it out the first two days AND I also took Bonine.
 This was a very bad idea.
 I was falling asleep every time I sat down and could barley keep my eyes open.

-Travel Tip: There are only 8 tablets in one box.
-Probably a good idea to purchase one box of Dramamine for Kids per child just to be safe.
+Travel Tip: There are only 8 tablets in one box of Dramamine for Kids.
+The safest bet is to bring one box of per child.
 If you are prone to motion sickness it’s better to just take something prior to boarding the ship.
 Once motion sickness sets in, it’s really difficult to get past and can ruin an entire trip.

 I’m not a fan of spray sunscreen as most brands are filled with toxins and spraying poolside can trickle over to neighboring guests.
 This one by Honest worked really well.

 One thing to note about brands that use safe & effective active ingredients like Zinc Oxide and Titanium Dioxide – it does leave your skin white.
 One way to avoid this is to apply coconut oil first, to help blend in a little easier.

 But honestly wouldn’t you rather avoid toxic chemicals and deal with white skin?
 It’s a trade off I’m willing to take.